 - 12. Complete and adopt formal collection and sustainability policies that provide the principles and guidelines to be followed for accessioning, displaying and deaccessioning its plant collection.
 Review the plant collection policy annually with the plant collection committee and educational partners. - 13.
 Include in the collection policy necessary recordkeeping detail concerning both the herbaceous and woody collection, to include assigning accession numbers for both collections, and all minimal data fields to be included and updated as needed. - 14.
-Implement policies and procedures documenting what specific collection information is to be entered and updated in its collection databases to provide consistency for the entire collection.
+Implement policies and procedures documenting what specific collection information is to be entered and updated in its collection databases to provide

+Given the educational goals of BBG's founders, it is important that steps be taken to provide accurate, meaningful records for the benefit of all who look to BBG as an important regional resource. consistency for the entire collection.
 Also, discontinue the practice of multiple, disconnected databases, instead limit data entry to one comprehensive database to provide consistency in the data fields recorded.